-- 11.1 When tenders are invited following public advertisement Contract documents will be sent within five working days of request provided any specified fee has been paid.
-The Responsible Officer will ensure that copies of all Invitations to Tender documents are retained on the relevant Project file. - 11.2 When tenders are invited for an EU Contract, Providers will be given at least 40 days to return tenders unless: - (a) a Prior Information Notice has been published in the Official Journal of the European Union in which case only 26 days need be given; or - (b) by reasons of urgency the time limit cannot be complied with when at least 10 days must be given and justification for the reduction recorded. - Note: The Appendix provides a guide to EU procedural requirements the position can change and officers are advised to consult with either Legal Services or Financial Services - 11.3 Reasonable requests for further information relating to the Contract documents will be granted provided the request enables the Council to supply the information not less than six days (or four days in cases of emergency) before the date specified for receipt of tenders.
-Information supplied to one Provider will be shared with all Providers unless in the opinion of the Responsible Officer and following consultation with the Solicitor to the Council and Monitoring Officer there are appropriate grounds for not doing so. - 11.4 Every invitation to tender submitted in hard copy will state that a tender will only be considered if it is: - (a) addressed to the Solicitor to the Council & Monitoring Officer in a plain sealed envelope or package which shall bear the word "Tender" followed by the subject to which it relates, but shall not bear any name or mark indicating the sender;
+- 11.1 When tenders are invited following public advertisement Contract documents will be made available on the Council's eProcurement system.
+Copies will be sent within five working days of any request provided any specified fee has been paid.
+The Responsible Officer will ensure that copies of all Invitations to Tender documents are retained on the Council's eProcurement system. - 11.2 When tenders are invited for an EU Contract, Providers will be given at least 40 days to return tenders unless: - (a) a Prior Information Notice has been published in the Official Journal of the European Union in which case only 26 days need be given; or - (b) by reasons of urgency the time limit cannot be complied with when at least 10 days must be given and justification for the reduction recorded. - Note: The Appendix provides a guide to EU procedural requirements the position can change and officers are advised to consult with either Legal Services or Financial Services - 11.3 Reasonable requests for further information relating to the Contract documents will be granted provided the request enables the Council to supply the information not less than six days (or four days in cases of emergency) before the date specified for receipt of tenders.
+Information supplied to one Provider will be shared with all Providers unless in the opinion of the Responsible Officer and following consultation with the Solicitor to the Council and Monitoring Officer there are appropriate grounds for not doing so. - 11.4 All procurements exercise above £5,000 should be run and recorded using the Council's eProcurement system.
+The Exchequer and Performance Manager should be contacted for advice and assistance when using the system.